Henrique-Fleith/GUITAR-TO-KEY/README.md

 GUITATOKEY allows you to detect frequencies of musical notes on the guitar and assign specific keys to each note.
-You can play and write with the guitar, without having to install many programs
+You can play and write with the guitar, without having to install many programs (Use a clean microphone conection of the guitar with the computer, use a audio interface)

 ## Features